 Pace’s work has been shown in major museums and institutions throughout the world.
 His first major retrospective exhibition was held by the Museo de Arte do Parlamento de São Paulo in 2010.
-His work was the subject of a major exhibition organized by the Pantheon of Rome, Polo Museale del Lazio, Ministry of Cultural Heritage, Basilica of Santa Maria ad Martyres, Joseph Pace, Sacra Sacrorum (23 november 2018 – 13 january, 2019), which traveled to the National Historical Librairy of Agriculture, Ministry of Agriculture (1 – 29 march, 2019).
-An exhibition with his is on view at the Castello Svevo, Polo Museale della Puglia, Ministry of Cultural Heritage MiBAC, Libri d’artista.
-L’arte da leggere (25 may – 9 september, 2019).
+His work was the subject of a major exhibition organized by the Pantheon of Rome, Joseph Pace, Sacra Sacrorum (23 november 2018 – 13 january, 2019), which traveled to the National Historical Librairy of Agriculture (1 – 29 march, 2019).
+An exhibition with his is on view at the Castello Svevo, Libri d’artista.
+L’arte da leggere (25 may – 30 cotober, 2019).

-Joseph Pace is widely known for his jewels artworks installed at the Museu Afro Brasil in São Paulo (13 june – 30 september, 2014), and shown by the Museum of the National Gallery of Modern Art of Rome at the at the Boncompagni Decorative Arts – Ministry of Cultural Heritage MiBAC, Joseph Pace, L’Eva Furura (13 november, 2014 – 13 february, 2015).
-His work gives an artistic and intellectual pathway with which the artist reinterprets many of our psychic realities.
+Joseph Pace is widely known for his jewels artworks installed for the 2014 Brazil FIFA Football Association at the Museu Afro Brasil in São Paulo (13 june – 30 september, 2014), and shown by the Museum of the National Gallery of Modern Art of Rome at the at the Boncompagni Decorative Arts, Joseph Pace, L’Eva Furura (13 november, 2014 – 13 february, 2015).

 Joseph Pace has received numerous awards and honors in recognition of his cultural achievements, notably by the Superintendência do Patrimônio Cultural do Parlamento de São Paulo, University of Konstanz, Sapienza University of Rome, ANS Associazione Nazionale Sociology, IPH Instituto de Recuperação do Patrimônio Histórico de São Paulo.